-Primary Contact Name: Betsy Clark
+Primary Contact Name: Elizabeth Clarke

-Bill Number: HB 3718 – WIN!
+Bill Number: HB 3718

 Type of Reform

-Bill Number: 2404 – WIN!
+Bill Number: 2404

 Type of Reform

-Raise the Age Reform - returned 17-year-olds charged with misdemeanors and nonviolent felonies to juvenile court
+Raise the Age Reform - Returned 17-year-olds charged with misdemeanors and nonviolent felonies to juvenile court.

-50 Years After Miranda: A Look at IL's Juvenile Justice System
+50 Years After Miranda: A Look at IL's Juvenile Justice System (2016)

 On the 50th anniversary of the Miranda warnings decision, legal scholars say Illinois is slowly making improvements to how young people's rights are being protected by the juvenile justice system.

-Young Adults in Conflict with the Law: Opportunities and Diversion
+Young Adults in Conflict with the Law: Opportunities and Diversion (2015)

 While in most states (including Illinois) young people are treated as adults by the justice system once they turn 18, research in recent years suggests that people ages 18 – 24 are not yet fully mature adults.
 The young adult brain is still developing, and young adults are in transition from adolescence to adulthood.
 Further, the ongoing development of their brains means they have a high capacity for reform and rehabilitation.
 Young adults are, neurologically and developmentally, closer to adolescents than they are to adults.
 Prosecuting and sentencing young adults in the adult criminal justice system deprives them of their chance to become productive members of society, leads to high recidivism rates, and high jail and prison populations, and increased costs to society through subsequent incarceration and unemployment.

-Automatic Adult Prosecution of Children in Cook County, Illinois - 2010-2012
+Automatic Adult Prosecution of Children in Cook County, Illinois.
+2010-2012 (April 2014)

 This report from the Juvenile Justice Initiative looks at three years of data on 257 children under the age of 17, who were held in juvenile detention in Cook County but prosecuted and sentenced in adult court from 1/1/2010 – 12/31/2012.

-Impact of Illinois’ Statutory Change Mandating the Least Restrictive Alternative Standard
+Impact of Illinois’ Statutory Change Mandating the Least Restrictive Alternative Standard (2012)

-Disproportionate Incarceration of Juvenile Drug Offenders in One State: Geographic Disparity in the “war on juvenile drug offenders” in Chicago
+Disproportionate Incarceration of Juvenile Drug Offenders in One State: Geographic Disparity in the “war on juvenile drug offenders” in Chicago (2010)

 The “War on Drugs” in the US has disproportionately impacted people of color in urban settings.
-This paper (2010) presents one example of this disproportionate impact, documenting the reliance on incarceration for juvenile drug offenders within the west side of the city of Chicago.
+This paper presents one example of this disproportionate impact, documenting the reliance on incarceration for juvenile drug offenders within the west side of the city of Chicago.
 Statistics on youth committed to juvenile prisons across the state of Illinois demonstrate the majority of juveniles incarcerated for drug offenses come from the city of Chicago, and zip code mapping of the Chicago area youth committed to juvenile prisons reveals the majority of juvenile drug commitments come from one area in the city on the west side.
-The paper further examines the disproportionate impact of incarceration on youth of color in Illinois.
+The paper further examines the disproportionate impact of incarceration on the youth of color in Illinois.